Flexible Spatio-Temporal Hawkes Process Models for Earthquake Occurrences: Application to Earthquake Data

 Now we examine the changes in background rates $\mu(x,y)$ before and after the major earthquakes.
 Figures \ref{fig:comp_chile} and \ref{fig:comp_japan} show the estimated background rates $\mu(x,y)$ for Chile and Japan regions, respectively.
 Note that we do not need to scale $\mu(x,y)$ with the length of training period, $T$, because of its definition \eqref{eq:background_kernel}.
 The plots in the top row show the estimation results from the most restrictive model, CS-1:1, while the plots in the bottom row are from the models that provide the best forecast accuracy.
 When utilizing the CS-1:1 model, the estimated background rate for Chile B is the lowest compared to the other two catalogs in Chile.
 Allowing model flexibility, on the other hand, has the opposite result, and Chile B becomes the period of the most intense mainshock activity.
 In the Japan region, using flexible models noticeably increases the background rate for the catalog Japan B while leaving the estimate for Japan A practically unchanged.
 Another distinctive feature of the flexible models is the change in the overall shape of the background rate distribution, particularly for catalogs from the Chile region.
 Northward shift is observed for the peaks of the estimated background rate as we allow for spatial variation in aftershock productivity.

 One of the reasons which attribute to these phenomena is spatially varying productivity, which is assumed in all the flexible models with the highest forecast accuracy.
-Figures \ref{fig:comp_chile_alpha} and \ref{fig:comp_japan_alpha} illustrate the estimate of $\alpha(x,y)$ for the best model of each catalog in Chile and Japan, respectively.
-Region of high $\alpha(x,y)$ indicates more active aftershock occurrences compared to the average.
+Figures \ref{fig:comp_chile_alpha} and \ref{fig:comp_japan_alpha} illustrate the estimates of aftershock productivities for the earthquakes at the cutoff magnitude, $\alpha(x,y) \kappa(4.0)$, for the best model of each catalog in Chile and Japan, respectively.
+By observing these figures, we can identify the region with active aftershock occurrences compared to other region.
 So, the estimated background rate becomes lower in the corresponding area as we assume the spatial variability in aftershock productivity.
-On the contrary, a region of low $\alpha(x,y)$ yields relatively more mainshocks compared to the models that assume $\alpha(x,y) = 1$.
-Regarding the catalogs of our interest, Chile B has a dramatic change in the value of $\alpha(x,y)$ at latitude $L = -33^\circ$ (Figure \ref{fig:comp_4_alpha_1}) making the corresponding period have vigorous mainshock activity, and Japan B shows its lowest $\alpha(x,y)$ value along the coast around the latitude $L = 39^\circ$ (Figure \ref{fig:comp_2_alpha_1}) making the original peak of background rate even higher.
-On the other hand, catalogs Chile A and C have high values of $\alpha(x,y)$ between the latitudes $L = -30^\circ$ and $L = -34^\circ$ while Chile B has high values between $L = -33^\circ$ and $L = -39^\circ$.
+On the contrary, a region of low aftershock productivity yields relatively more mainshocks compared to the models that assume $\alpha(x,y) = 1$.
+Regarding the catalogs of our interest, Chile B has a dramatic change in the aftershock productivity at latitude $L = -33^\circ$ (Figure \ref{fig:comp_4_alpha_1}) making the corresponding period have vigorous mainshock activity, and Japan B shows its lowest aftershock productivity along the coast around the latitude $L = 39^\circ$ (Figure \ref{fig:comp_2_alpha_1}) making the original peak of background rate even higher.
+On the other hand, catalogs Chile A and C have high aftershock productivity between the latitudes $L = -30^\circ$ and $L = -34^\circ$ while Chile B has high values between $L = -33^\circ$ and $L = -39^\circ$.
 These portions of spatial domain coincides with the ones where the estimated background rates from CS-1:1 model become lower as we allow model flexibility for better forecast.
 Finally, catalog Japan A has $\alpha(x,y) \approx 1$ on the portion of spatial domain where there are many earthquake occurrences (Figure \ref{fig:comp_1_alpha_5}), and this can be a reason why we cannot achieve a significant improvement in forecast accuracy via spatially varying aftershock productivity.